joshapeterson/peterson_shiny-app-project/README.md

 ## Nobel Prize Winners

-This is the repository for our group's final project in DSBA 5122.
-(Purpose of app goes here)
+This is the repository for our final project in DSBA 5122

 ## Authors